 - Line the bottom of your pan with parchment paper.
 I used a 9 inch non-stick springform pan, which made removing the cake a cinch.

-- Whisk together the flour, cocoa, soda, salt, and sugar directly into the cake pan.
+- Whisk together the flour, cocoa powder, baking soda, salt, and sugar directly into the cake pan.

 - In a measuring cup, measure and mix together the oil, cold coffee (or cold water and Starbucks VIA), almond extract and vanilla extract.